 | Type of pillow | Washable | Price | Suitable for |

-| Vegetable | Sometimes | Average | All types of sleepers |
+| Vegetable | Sometimes | average | All types of sleepers |

-| Synthetic | Yes | Low | All types of sleepers |
+| Synthetic | Yes | often lower | All types of sleepers |

-| Shape cushion | No | High | Back sleepers and side sleepers |
+| Shape cushion | No | often a little higher | Back sleepers and side sleepers |

-| Animal (down) | Yes | High | All types of sleepers |
+| Animal (down) | Yes | often a little higher | All types of sleepers |

 Pillows filled with plant materials